cujarrett/glimpse/README.md

 [Node JS (8.X.X or later)](https://nodejs.org/en/), and a text editor such as [VS Code](https://code.visualstudio.com/).

+If you're on a Mac, I'd suggest using [Homebrew](https://brew.sh/) for installing the required software listed in Setup.

 #### Cloning & Dependency Installations
 ```sh
 git clone https://github.com/matt-jarrett/glimpse.git